Warren717/Elk-Stack/README.md

 Only the jump box provisioner machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:

-- Add whitelisted IP addresses
+- Added whitelisted IP address:

   - 5061 Kibana Port

 Machines within the network can only be accessed by the jump box provisioner.

-Which machine did you allow to access your ELK VM?
+Which machine did you allow to access your ELK-VM?
 What was its IP address?

-- The IP address of the machine that I allowed to access the ELK VM was: Workstation IP
+- The IP address of the machine that I allowed to access the ELK-VM was: Workstation IP

 A summary of the access policies in place can be found in the table below.